 - Skip cooking a whole chicken and roast chicken breasts instead!
 This is much easier and adds so much flavor to the chicken and broth.
 Chicken thighs would also work.

-- To make it even easier, you could use a store bought rotisserie chicken.
-In that case, add the “chicken spices” directly into the soup.
+- Oh yeah, you can!
+To make this easy chicken noodle soup recipe even easier, you could use a store bought rotisserie chicken.

-- You can easily turn this into creamy chicken noodle soup by adding a cup of heavy cream after you remove the soup from heat.
+- P.S.
+You can easily turn this into creamy chicken noodle soup by adding a cup of heavy cream after you remove the soup from heat.
 Slowly pour the cream in, stirring constantly!

 Best Chicken Noodle Soup Recipe: The Ingredients